ananduremanan/svelte-docs-template/README.md

-# Svelte Docs Template Using SvelteKit, MDSVEX and Tailwind CSS
+# How to Create Svelte Docs Template Using SvelteKit, MDSVEX and Tailwind CSS

+This is a smaple template for Svelte Documentations created using [Sveltekit](https://svelte.dev/), [MDSVEX](https://mdsvex.pngwn.io/) and [Tailwind](https://tailwindcss.com/)

 ## Intallation